justsom3guy/space-invaders/README.md

 # Space Invaders

-Simple game made in python using pygame to get familarized with it.
+Simple game - "Space Invaders" made in python using pygame to get familarized with it.

 ## Setup